EmergentOrganization/cell-rpg/README.md

 5. :beers:

 ### Other Random Notes
+* game save files are stored using [libGDX preferences](https://github.com/libgdx/libgdx/wiki/Preferences) and are thus stored in  `~/.prefs/My Preferences` AKA `%UserProfile%/.prefs/My Preferences` (for windows).

 There are a lot of random experiments sprinkled in here that might catch your interest.
 For example:

 * one of the Cellular Automata Systems (CASystems) implements a Digital Gene Regulatory Network (DGRN) that gives each cell a hereditary genetic code.